 Russ has recently worked as a freelancer with Moth, Wednesday Collective and The Line.
 He frequently delivers workshops and lectures, most recently lecturing on 3D animation at Hyper Island in Stockholm.

 Russ is the Director / Writer / Animator of the BFI NETWORK supported short film Armstrong, working alongside his wife Ayndrilla Singharay.
-Russ and Ayndrilla are busy completing Armstrong this year and they have another important joint project in the pipeline too – a new baby.
+Russ and Ayndrilla have been busy completing Armstrong this year and they have another important joint project in the pipeline too – a new baby.

 Shakira Francis is an actor, director and writer based in Luton.
 She graduated from the Royal Central School of Speech and Drama in 2015 where she fell in love with the idea of storytelling through the art of film and television.
 Her journey as an actress in the industry inspired her to write as she wanted to create more roles for women, particularly BAME women.

-In 2018 Shakira’s directorial debut was a short film called 4C.
-4C is about your lovely afro hair and was selected as a finalist Film Hub South East Short Film Competition, South East Stories: New Filmmaking Talent.
-The reception of 4C encouraged her to continue writing and currently is pre-production for her BFI NETWORK supported short The Lost Land Girl.
+Shakira’s 2018 directorial debut was the short film, 4C.
+4C is about the loveliness of afro hair and was selected as a finalist for Film Hub South East’s Short Film Competition, South East Stories: New Filmmaking Talent.
+The reception of 4C encouraged her to continue writing and Shakira’s BFI NETWORK supported short The Lost Land Girl is now finished.

-The Lost Land Girl is a combination of Shakira’s love for period drama and the love for her Caribbean heritage.
-Set during the Second World War it looks at the passion two sisters had to help Britain in their fight but also the struggles they faced to do so.
+The Lost Land Girl is a combination of Shakira’s love for period drama and her Caribbean heritage.
+Set during the Second World War it looks at the passion two sisters had to help Britain in their fight but also the struggles they faced in doing so.